 Available for OS: Windows

 Details: It is also a popular media player.
 It is available on Windows, Linux, Mac, Android, Apple.
-It provides maximum performance with minumum resource using DXVA, CUDA, QuickSync.
+It provides maximum performance with the minumum resource using DXVA, CUDA, QuickSync.
 Supports 3D movies with various 3D glasses on your 3DTV or PC.

 Drawbacks: Customization facilities are not good.
 All are perfect to play any video format.